-We all know that teen drinking is a big issue in the United States.
+We all know that teen alcohol abuse is a big issue in the United States.
+Many young adults don’t realize the dangerous effects of teen alcohol abuse.
 A 2011 survey done by the Centers for Disease Control and Prevention (CDC) tells us that 22% of high school students binge drank at least once in that school year.
-The 2012 Monitoring the Future Study, which surveys drug trends amongst high school students, reports that 62% of 12th graders drank that year.
+2012 Monitoring the Future Study, which surveys drug trends among high school students, reports that 62% of 12th graders drank that year.

 Underage Drinking Statistics

 Although drinking alcohol under the age of 21 is illegal here in the US, 11% of all the alcohol in the US is consumed by kids between the age of 12 and 20.
 More than 90% of this alcohol is consumed when young people are binge drinking.

 In 2010 alone, there were about 189,000 emergency room visits from underage people suffering from injuries, etc. caused by alcohol consumption and alcohol poisoning.
 These numbers are alarming in themselves, but when you add the fact that underage drinking is responsible for more than 4,300 deaths annually, there is cause for real concern.

 Dangers of Teen Alcohol Abuse